25Ericcheong/dev-daily-journal/README.md

 # Dev daily journal
 ## Project Description
 Web app project to log what I've learnt and my daily achievements!
-I haven't really been able to log these achievements in a more structured manner and I believe this having a personalized or internal tool would be great to do this!
+I haven't really been able to log these achievements in a more structured manner and I believe by having a personalized or internal tool - I would be able to do this more!

 ## Goals
-- Naturally, this web app or tool should enable a user to create a log, categorize the log as an achievement or a technicaly log (or note) and save these newly created logs in a database.
+- Naturally, this web app or tool should enable a user to create a log, categorize the log as an achievement or a simple note and save these newly created logs in a database.
 User should be able to delete or modify these logs as well.
 - Use and familiarize Ruby on Rails as the backend and ensure React can be rendered in the server (with TypeScript as well if possible).
 In addition to this, I also would like to learn PostgreSQL too.

 ## Timeline